 I made a new recipe last night and I just have to share it with you!
 As I mentioned in my Knit ‘n Fit post, one of the benefits of the challenge is sharing healthy recipes.
 The leader of the group posted a link for 100 Times Vegetables Were the Most Delicious Thing on the Table.
 It’s a compilation of 100 vegetable recipes.
 I think I bookmarked 50 of them – they all looked delicious!

-As I was in charge of dinner last night (a rarity lately), I was inspired by the Spring Greens Asparagus and Ricotta Pasta recipe to try something similar.
+As I was in charge of dinner last night (a rarity lately), I was inspired by a recipe I found: Spring Greens Asparagus and Ricotta Pasta (no longer available), to try something similar.
 The local vegetable stand didn’t have any asparagus or fresh peas on hand.
 Everything is late this year and fresh produce is finally starting to come into season.
 The picture of that recipe showed green pasta and I was inspired to make something similar using spinach!

 The original recipe called for a full 10-oz package of frozen spinach but we only had half that amount.
 The resulting pasta was plenty green.

 The first step is to squeeze the thawed spinach to get as much water out as possible.
 The less water in the spinach, the less flour you need and the better the finished product.
 Then you pulse the spinach in a food processor to chop it up.

 Next you add the flour and pulse that to mix with the spinach.
 We use far too much white processed flour in our house.
 I’m slowly trying to change that.
 I would have preferred to use all white whole wheat (aka pastry flour) but we didn’t have enough so I used a cup of the wheat and a cup of all-purpose flour.
 Next time I’d like to try with 100% wheat flour.

 Even though this recipe wasn’t as healthy as it could have been, I thought the nutritional totals looked rather good – better than standard “white” pasta.